jebbgrenham/Ui24r-pedalboard/README.md

 -Next track (player)
 -Multi track record toggle

+Page 4
+- Play audio samples (use pedal as sampler as well)

 ...or whatever you modfity the code to do.
 Thanks to Ferdinand Malcher (fmalcher) you can use their library to do nearly anything on the console.